Introduction

 How Google Leverages Open Source

 Google is a prominent example of a company that heavily leverages open source in its products and services.
-Google has contributed to numerous open-source projects, including Kubernetes, TensorFlow, and Chromium, and actively engages with the open-source community.
-By open-sourcing its technologies, Google has accelerated innovation, attracted top talent, and built a strong developer ecosystem around its products.
-Google’s commitment to open source reflects its values of transparency, collaboration, and accessibility, driving the company’s success and impact in the tech industry.
+Google has contributed to numerous open source projects, including Kubernetes, TensorFlow, and Chromium, and actively engages with the open source community.

 What Other Companies Are Leading in Open Source?